eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactCreatedEvent.md

 __Type:__ String
 __Format:__ [purl specification](https://github.com/package-url/purl-spec)
 __Required:__ No
 __Description:__ An array of [purl identified](https://github.com/package-url/purl-spec) entities this artifact implements.
 The typical use case of this is to identify interfaces implemented by this artifact.
-Note that [version range notation](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402) may be used for the version component of the package identity.
+While not included in the purl specification itself, the Eiffel protocol allows version range notation according to [Maven syntax](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402) to be used for the version component of the package identity.
+Note that the purl specification always requires the version component to be percent-encoded.

 ### data.dependsOn
 __Type:__ String
 __Format:__ [purl specification](https://github.com/package-url/purl-spec)
 __Required:__ No
 __Description:__ An array of [purl identified](https://github.com/package-url/purl-spec) entities this artifact depends on.
-Note that [version range notation](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402) may be used for the version component of the package identity.
+While not included in the purl specification itself, the Eiffel protocol allows version range notation according to [Maven syntax](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402) to be used for the version component of the package identity.
+Note that the purl specification always requires the version component to be percent-encoded.

 ### data.name
 __Type:__ String